urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch3.markdown

     37 ::    *[a 10 b c]      *[a c]

-For any `b`, the formula `[10 b c]` seems to be perfectly equivalent to the formula... `c`.
+For any `b`, the formula `[10 b c]` seems to be perfectly equivalent to the formula `c`.
 But why?
 Why would we say `[10 b c]` when we could just say `c`?

 The answer is that `10` is a hint to the interpreter.
 It's true